ContentMine/cm-ucl/docs.md

 done > data/grobid-tables.csv
 ```

-The filepaths in `grobid-tables.csv` were reverted to just the filenames without extension, so they could be matched with the manual coding.
+The filepaths in `grobid-tables.csv` were reverted to just the filenames without extension, so they could be matched with the manual coding

+# Manual table extraction

+apt-get install pdf2svg

+for path in $(ls corpus-oa);
+do
+ pdf2svg corpus-oa/$path/fulltext.pdf page-%d.svg all
+done

+After completing the table extraction

+rm corpus-oa/*/page*